AdaCore/aws/readme.txt

   a Translate_Set.
 Note that for the same reasons Server.Status.Translations routine returning a Translate_Table has been marked as obsolescent.

+  hotplug_password tool has been renamed to aws_password.
+The password must be regenerated.

 Obsolescent features
 --------------------